 Q: How long should we allow for the project, start to finish?

 A: This will be entirely dependent on the scale of the project your class embark on.
 It could be anywhere from one week to a month or two.
 A word of advice…big is not always best!
-We encourage you to take the time to learn about SVA and where it originated before you get started, as this will give your students the sense that they are involved in a big service movement and are making a contribution to something very purposeful.
+We encourage you to take the time to learn about SVA and where it originated before you get started, as this will give your students the sense that they are involved in a big service movement and are making a contribution to something very purposeful, no matter the size of their project.
 The planning phase is where you and your students need to invest time- gaining support, organising resources and scheduling things well is so important.
 Like any classroom programme, if the planning is thorough, the rest takes care of itself.

 Q: When School Kit refers to ‘non-negotiable’ what exactly does that mean?

 A: It is what you agreed to do, when registering for this kit.
 In this instance you agreed to plan and carry out a student led service activity in your community.
-There is a date that you agreed to send us feedback by, for the SVA Kit, (it was 30 November-Term 4, 2018).
-Many classes contacted us to arrange a later feedback date, as you explained that you have a project planned for Term 1, 2019, hence the Kit appearing in the ‘Kits Currently in the Classrooms’ section of the website.
+There is a date that you agreed to send us feedback by, for the SVA Kit, (it was 15 November-Term 4, 2019).

 Q: How do I send in feedback about the SVA Kit?

-A: Anyone who is sending in delayed feedback for the SVA Kit in Term 1, please do so by posting a photo to the School Kit Squad Page or send it to us via email: email@example.com Feedback for any kit going forward, will be in the form of responding to a few very short questions, on a link we will send you closer to the due date.
+A: Anyone who is sending in delayed feedback for the SVA Kit can do so by posting a photo on the School Kit Squad Page, or send it to us via email: firstname.lastname@example.org Feedback for any kit going forward, will be in the form of responding to a few very short questions, on a link we will send you closer to the due date.
 You will be asked to upload a photo or teacher feedback there also.
 It is not designed to be an arduous task- it is what we use to help us deliver the best resources possible and the sponsors of the kit will get to see them what wonderful learning is taking place in classrooms across NZ, thanks to them.

-Q: What do I do if I can not meet my new deadline for the SVA Kit?
+Q: What do I do if I can not meet the deadline for the SVA Kit?

 A: All we ask is that you talk to us.
 You can phone any one of us, (a phone number will appear at the bottom of an email you have received from us), or email us.
 We are not fussy about how you make contact, but love you to let us know if you can not meet the agreed deadline.
 When making contact tell us when you can have the feedback to us by.
 One thing we want you to know is that if we do not hear from you, we will keep making contact with you, asking for your feedback, on behalf of the sponsor of the kit.